j-towns/craystack/README.md

 The codecs in Craystack are

- - **Composible**, meaning you can combine and mix them to code different combinations of data types, according to sophisticated models, in parallel or in series.
+ - **Composable**, meaning you can combine and mix them to code different combinations of data types, according to sophisticated models, in parallel or in series.
  - **Stacky**, meaning last-in-first-out (LIFO).
 The last item that an encoder